GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 Sometimes the **Headers** tab shows the `Provisional headers are shown...` warning message.
 This may be due to the following reasons:

 - The request wasn't sent over the network but was served from a local cache, which doesn't store the original request headers.
 In this case, you can [disable caching](#disable-cache) to see the full request headers.
-  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/AQfq69qS2Ig6lT9Y7vcc.png", alt="Provisional headers warning message", width="800", height="517" %}
+  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/AQfq69qS2Ig6lT9Y7vcc.png", alt="Provisional headers warning message.", width="800", height="517" %}

 - The network resource isn't valid.
 For example, execute `fetch("https://jec.fyi.com/unknown-url/")` in the **Console**.
-  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/xMKUHQxXLiRDiiUTol5J.png", alt="Provisional headers warning message", width="800", height="517" %}
+  {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/xMKUHQxXLiRDiiUTol5J.png", alt="Provisional headers warning message.", width="800", height="517" %}

 DevTools can also display only provisional headers due to security reasons.